gozmanthefirst/gozmanthefirst/README.md

 <p>
   I am a passionate web developer from Nigeria currently learning Full Stack Development with interests in technical writing and open source projects.
 Currently aiming to become a Technical Writer.
 Feel free to reach out to me.
 </p>
-I am a passionate web developer from Nigeria currently learning Full Stack Development with interests in technical writing and open source projects.
-I spend most of my free time reading fiction📚 and listening to good music🎶

 <div id="badges" align="left">
   <a href="https://twitter.com/stGozman" target="_blank">